OOI-RCA-APL/ceres/docs/components.md

 - `address`: An optional address selector or selectors to listen for events from. _For example, to listen to events from a component at the address `@connection`, use `@on(address="@connection")`, or if you'd like to listen to the events of every component in the tree, use `@on(address="all")`._
 - `local`: Whether to listen for events emitted by the component itself.
 This will default to `True` if neither `reference` or `address` are specified, and `False` otherwise.

 _Event listeners are run asyncronously, separate from the original call to `emit`.
-Components maintain separate event queues for each event listener they have registered, and as a result, can process the events at their own pace.
-Calling `emit` only distributes the event to those queues, and as a result listeners are isolated, and will never crash code that emits events._
+Components maintain separate event queues for each event listener they have registered, and process them at their own pace.
+Calling `emit` only distributes the event to those queues, and as a result, listeners are isolated, and will never crash code that emits events._

 #### Example